ConceptaNjolima/MyTNTResources/Reference/VSCode_Live_Share.md

 ## Starting a collaboration session

-1. Click on the live share in the activity bar or status bar
+1. Click on either the live share in the activity bar or status bar

     ![Live Share](./live-share-resources/live-share.png)